xwcamor/app_timeclock/README.md

-Application created to control employees
+Application created to control employees using facial recognizion